Understanding and Harnessing Organic Growth

 You can measure organic growth by looking at your company’s key financial statements — the income statement, balance sheet, and cash flow statement.

-Generally, if your profits are growing year over year, that’s a sign that you are experiencing organic growth.
+Generally, if your profits are growing year over year, it’s a sign that you are experiencing organic growth.

 Organic Growth Strategies